Seraaron/agora/srd/lists/Armor List.md

 | +3   | **Extremely Thick Skull**                   |  #helm  | #bashing #brawler #monster                                |
 | +1   | **Giant Pincer**                            | #shield | #brawler #crushing #great #heavy #monster #rending #short |

-Natural armor dice ratings are equivalent to those of [[#Armor|crafted armors]], assuming that the creature is of modest or ample [[Circumstances#Size|size]].
+Natural armor dice ratings are equivalent to those of [[#Armor|crafted armors]], assuming that the creature is of modest or ample [[Size|size]].
 That is, smaller creatures may have fewer dice for the same type of armor, and larger creatures may have more.

 > ### Eg.
 >